EinsteinToolkit/et2021uiuc/_lectures/10-SteveBrandt/index.md

 {% include base.html %}

 {%-capture abstract-%}
+This course covers the basics of the Einstein Toolkit:

+  1. A brief history;
-Introduction to the Einstein Toolkit and tutorial for new users.
+  2. what the Einstein Toolkit is and can do;
-In this tutorial you will learn how to download and compile the Einstein Toolkit and a how to run a simple simulation on your local computer.
+  3. How to install the ET (including prerequisites)
+  4. How to run the ET and create a rudimentary plot of some of the data generated.

+All of the above steps are carried out within a Jupyter notebook.
+This means that there are no hardware requirements for your computer.

+Familiarity with the linux command line is required, and some minimal knowledge of Python is helpful.

+Note that this course replicates the material available in the online tutorial.
 {%-endcapture-%}

 <div class="col-xs-12" markdown="1">